New Zealand national Sulub Warfaa reportedly arrested in Kenya after DusitD2 terror attack

 Another 10 suspects were arrested during a raid on the Dadaab Refugee Camp in Garissa County.

-The Herald has contacted the Ministry of Foreign Affairs and Trade (MFAT) and Kenyan police for comment.
+The Ministry of Foreign Affairs and Trade (MFAT) this morning confirmed it is "providing consular assistance to a New Zealander who has been detained in Kenya".
+It said that for privacy reasons, no further information will be provided.

+The Herald has also approached Kenyan police for comment.

 The arrests come after a suspected terror attack on the upmarket DusitD2 hotel and office compound in the capital Nairobi on January 15 killed 21 people and injured scores of others.